nkan12/consistenthash/README.md

     as the plain round robin scheme since here we have a combination of consistent hashing + load distribution

-(2) Tweak the hash namespace.
-If I know the approx range of servers that will be used
+(2) Tweak the hash namespace  and the hash function
-    in the system, I can tweak the hash to distribute evenly.

 (3) Generate more number of hash copies for each server so that it will get more
     distributed.

+    (3) seems to be the solution to have more even distribution of jobs.
+Instead of 3 replicas for each server if I have in the order of 30 I can have more even distribution of jobs.